 - Fill up a large basin: With boiling water, fill up a large basin that can fit the items you want to work on.
 Add your cup of distilled white vinegar.

-- Add your clothes: Now, add your white clothes to the basin and cover, if possible.
+- Add your clothes: Add your white clothes to the basin and cover it, if possible.

 - Soak overnight: Allow the clothes to soak overnight.

-- Wash as normal: The next day, wash the clothes as normal.
+- Wash as usual: The next day, wash the clothes as usual.

 Take Note